|Elliott Sound Products||Worldwide Ban Looms for External Transformers|

 Quite frankly, I don't consider the circuitry or isolation barrier provided in any external SMPS I've seen so far to be sufficient to prevent a breach, regardless of how the device chooses to end its life.
 There are just too many possibilities, because there are so many individual parts and so many different ways the supply can fail.
 The fact that supply failure can also cause the device it powers to fail adds yet another level of unpredictability.
 While a cordless phone (for example) may never be expected to fail in a spectacular manner with a linear supply, what happens when the supply voltage is doubled (or more) because of an external supply failure?
 I doubt that this has ever been tested, because at present there is no need to do so where a linear external supply is used.

 I consider the two main issues to be possible electrocution and fire hazard.
 Apart from notebook PCs and a few other devices, the use of external SMPS has not been great up to the present.
-The supplies for notebook PCs are typically relatively expensive, but really cheap SMPS are fairly new so there are comparatively few of them.
+The supplies for notebook PCs are typically relatively expensive, but really cheap SMPS are fairly new so (at the time of initial publication - 2007) there are/ were comparatively few of them.
 Statistical data are pretty much non-existent ... search as I may, I couldn't find anything of any value.
 As noted above, the chance of either is low, but once there are millions of SMPS all made for the lowest possible cost in use, it's easy to envisage that a catastrophic failure is almost inevitable.
 Consider too that the PCBs used nearly always use the cheapest phenolic resin material available.
 I have yet to see a small SMPS using a fibreglass PCB, although few professional products use anything else.

 We already have a deplorable situation with most small SMPS perfectly capable of killing equipment because of the Y1 caps fitted for EMI suppression.
 While the authorities insist that this is 'perfectly safe', I remain unconvinced.
 There are many cases worldwide of fake components, and Y1 caps (more expensive than most) are an almost certain target for counterfeiters at some stage.
 Why?
 Because they can make a quick profit.
 I simply cannot foresee a situation where these caps will always perform perfectly forever, regardless of anything.